-The iPad has been morphing into a laptop for some time, but the new iPad Pro is the first of Apple’s legendary range of tablets to really get there.
-It’s an absolutely stunning piece of work, and it means the iPad Pro 12.9 is finally the laptop substitute Apple has always wanted it to be — and even if you’re not a fan of the Magic Keyboard, there’s a wealth of other iPad Pro keyboards to pick from.
+The new iPad Pro 12.9-inch (2021) is set to land in May, but right now the Apple iPad Pro 12.9-inch (2020) is the closest to a laptop substitute you can buy in a tablet.
+It’s also an absolutely stunning piece of work — and even if you’re not a fan of the Magic Keyboard, there’s a wealth of other iPad Pro keyboards to pick from.

 For those on a budget, the ESR Rebound case is a great pick.
 It’s one of the only cases on our list to offer full edge protection while still allowing you to sync and charge your Apple Pencil, and it has individual cutouts for each speaker and integrated button covers that provide a pleasingly clicky sound when depressed.
 Your iPad is protected in a flexible TPU shell with trifold cover, and while it’s not the most protective case out there, it is slim and light, and will set you back under $20, making it a great budget-conscious buy.

-Prefer your iPad case on the quirky side?
+Prefer your iPad Pro case on the quirky side?
 This notebook-style cover from Soke not only looks the part, it also keeps your iPad protected thanks to its soft TPU shell, microfiber lining, and PU leather exterior.
 You can choose from six colors, but the classic black is our pick.
-There’s a built-in holder for the Apple Pencil, magnetic closures to activate sleep/wake mode, and a choice of stand positions for typing or hands-free viewing.
+There’s a built-in Apple Pencil holder, magnetic closures to activate sleep/wake mode, and a choice of stand positions for typing or hands-free viewing.

 If you want to protect your Apple-branded tea tray, but also want to show it off, your options are somewhat limited.
 Thankfully, Poetic has stepped into the breach with the Lumos X. It’s made from completely clear TPU that provides protection that allows your iPad’s design to shine though.
-The flexible TPU has shock-absorbent qualities with additional corner protection, and a dedicated Apple Pencil slot to hold the Pencil securely in place while in charges.
-The cover has a tri-fold design, so you can place your iPad at two different angles, and it folds across the iPad to protect your screen while it’s not in use.
+The flexible TPU has shock-absorbent qualities with additional corner protection, and a dedicated Apple Pencil holder to hold the Pencil securely in place while it charges.
+The cover has a trifold design, so you can place your iPad at two different angles, and it folds across the iPad to protect your screen while it’s not in use.
 It’s not the most protective case around, and not the most feature-rich, but it does its job well, and it’s available at an excellent price.
-A good option for the “stay at home” iPad Pro.
+A good option for the “stay-at-home” iPad Pro.

 There’s nothing wrong with a case adding a slightly different style to your iPad Pro, and that’s the drive behind Laut’s Inflight Folio case.
 The flecked fabric design is complemented with a faux leather trim, adding a new spin to your iPad’s aluminum chic.
-It’s slim and feels good, but it should also prove durable, thanks to the polycarbonate case that holds your iPad.
-The front cover allows your iPad to rest in two positions, and features an automatic sleep/wake function too.
+The Inflight Folio case is slim and feels good, but it should also prove durable, thanks to the polycarbonate case that holds your iPad.
+The front cover allows your iPad to rest in two positions and features an automatic sleep/wake function, too.
 Unfortunately, it doesn’t offer full protection on the sides or a dedicated enclosure for the Apple Pencil, but you can still charge your Pencil wirelessly.
 Stylish and elegant, this case really adds to the iPad Pro’s style.

 It’s time to bring in the beef.
 If your iPad Pro is more active than most, then you’re probably looking for a case that’s stronger than the usual parade of folios.
 Spigen’s Tough Armor Pro is exactly that.
 As is usual for Spigen, the Tough Armor Pro is highly protective and is made from an inner core of TPU paired with a hard polycarbonate shell.
 This combination should prove highly effective against a range of damage, including knocks and minor bumps.
 The hard outer shell is equipped with a dual-position stand, and there’s a dedicated dock to keep the Apple Pencil safely stowed away.
 The rugged style may put some off, but if you want good protection at a great price, Spigen is a good place to look.